-- The District adopted a balanced 2018-2019 budget totaling \$80,276,468 in which the real estate tax millage was increased to 16.75 mills or 4.76% in comparison to the 2017-2018 real estate tax millage rate. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association expires at the conclusion of the 2019-2020 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expired at the conclusion of the 2016-2017 school year and is currently under negotiation. - The volatility of special education and charter school expenses continue to be a concern in terms of planning and forecasting of future expenditures. - In 2006, Act 1 was passed which repealed Act 72, which provides taxpayer relief through gambling revenues generated at the State level.
+- The District adopted a balanced 2019-2020 budget totaling \$81,632,320 in which the real estate tax millage was increased to 17.29 mills or 3.23% in comparison to the 2018-2019 real estate tax millage rate. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association expires at the conclusion of the 2019-2020 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2021-2022 school year.

+- The volatility of special education and charter school expenses continue to be a concern in terms of planning and forecasting of future expenditures. - The District is continuously evaluating its buildings and facilities in an effort to prioritize capital projects in conjunction with the development of District-wide capital improvement plan and to best meet the needs of the District's projected future enrollment. - In 2006, Act 1 was passed which repealed Act 72, which provides taxpayer relief through gambling revenues generated at the State level.
 The intent of this legislation is to provide a mechanism to relieve the burden of funding public education from property owners.
 This new legislation has put a "ceiling" on the percentage increase of local real estate taxes that can be levied year-to-year in order to balance the school district budget.

 Pennsylvania school districts are now required to either change their taxing strategies to make up for the shortfall of increased real estate tax refunds or seek the taxpayers' approval through back-end referendum to increase taxes higher than the approved index.
 This law puts an already increased burden on the District's revenue stream in future years.
 This legislation introduced certain new requirements on school districts which include the following:

-- That in the event a school district wishes to increase the property tax millage rate by more than an index annually prescribed by the state (3.40% for Wyoming Valley West School District for 2018-2019), the school district must seek voter approval (known commonly as a "back-end referendum") prior to implementing the millage rate increase.
+- That in the event a school district wishes to increase the property tax millage rate by more than an index annually prescribed by the state (3.2% for Wyoming Valley West School District for 2019-2020), the school district must seek voter approval (known commonly as a "back-end referendum") prior to implementing the millage rate increase.
 In the event voters do not approve the millage rate increase, the school district must limit its millage rate increase to the index. - Certain exceptions are provided under Act 1 that, if approved by the appropriate authority, may permit increases above the Act 1 index without the need for a back-end referendum.
 Typically, these exceptions relate to emergencies and cost increases in excess of the Act 1 index (e.g., retirement system contributions) over which the school district has no control. - Any revenues distributed under the provisions of Act 1 are to be used for the purpose of reducing property taxes for homesteaders and farmsteaders. - In November 2010 and, again, in 2017 legislation was signed into law to implement a series of actuarial and funding changes to the Public School Employees' Retirement System ("PSERS").
 The 2017 law will not take effect until July of 2019.
 The law will change the pension plans for all new hires effective July 1, 2019.
 It does not impact the pension benefits of current or retired PSERS members.
 Based on available projections, school districts will not see relief from the new legislation until 10-20 years in the future.
-The employer contribution rate for 2019-2020 is projected at 34.79%.
-Currently, the employer contribution rate for 2018-2019 is 33.43%.
+The employer contribution rate for 2020-2021 is projected at 35.26%.
+Currently, the employer contribution rate for 2019-2020 is 34.29%.